 JDBC performance tuning with optimal fetch size

-Tuning performance using fetch size is an old technique some of you might already be using this technique; some may knew about this but may not have implemented.
-Recently I implemented in my current project, would like to share my experience.
+Tuning performance using fetch size is an old technique some of you might already be using this configuration; some may know about it but may not have implemented.
+Recently I have implemented in my current project, would like to share my experience.
 In a typical production environment database and application will be running on different physical server.
 Even if you have high-end server class machine the network traffic between application and database server is one of the key factor of your application performance.

 When I was working on MySQL I felt its performance is always better than SQL Server and Oracle.
 The reason is by default, ResultSets are completely retrieved from database server.

 The default fetch size is 10.
 So you tend to find Oracle retrieval performance is slower than other server.
 You can observe executing a query in SQL Plus is faster than JDBC.
 You can change default fetch size by setting connection property “defaultRowPrefetch”.